top of page

 What is the Best Way to remove Chipmunks from your yard?

 In a previous blog post we wrote about an effective trap for removing yellow jackets from your property.
 This time, let's take a look at the best (and the worst) ways to remove Chipmunks from your yard.
-We'll discuss using poisons, electronic traps, stopping the bird feeding completely, and finally the best and most humane traps so they can be relocated, unharmed to a nearby park or vacant property.
+We'll discuss using poisons, electronic traps, stopping the bird feeding completely, and finally the best way - using bird-safe, humane traps so they can be relocated, safely and unharmed, to a nearby park or vacant property.

 Why would you want to remove Chipmunks from your yard?

-They are cute, fairly quiet and pose no physical threat to us humans.
-Unless you were to step in a recently built chipmunk hole while mowing the lawn.
-Or if a chipmunk hole and tunnel were abandoned and worse yet, it collapsed in the rain and now you have a small sinkhole in the yard you need to fill.
-Worst of all, an abandoned chipmunk hole is a prime candidate for a queen yellow jacket to move into in Spring and start building a new colony of serious hurt.
+They are cute, fairly quiet (until they aren't) and pose no physical threat to us humans.
+Unless you were to step in a recently burrowed chipmunk hole while mowing the lawn.
+Or if a chipmunk hole and tunnel were abandoned and it collapsed in the rain and now you have a small sinkhole in the yard you need to fill.
+Worst of all, an abandoned chipmunk hole is a prime candidate for a queen yellow jacket to move into in the warmer Spring months and start building a new colony of serious hurt.

 The first couple of years we saw a few chipmunks around and didn't think much of it.
 Then suddenly it seemed like they were all over the yard.
 It has taken some time to get them back to a much smaller number and occasionally we see one again.
 If you see more than 2-3 at a time you need to be capturing them and relocating them quickly or the population will literally explode!